Pujols, Trout help Angels rally for 10-4 win over Red Sox

 ANAHEIM, Calif.
+(AP) — Mike Trout and Albert Pujols have had plenty of big nights for the Los Angeles Angels, yet Saturday night’s 10-4 victory over the Boston Red Sox was one of those games in which both reached milestones.

-(AP) — Albert Pujols homered in a seven-run eighth inning, Mike Trout became the youngest player to reach at least 275 home runs and 200 stolen bases and the Los Angeles Angels rallied for a 10-4 victory over the Boston Red Sox on Saturday night.
+Trout became the youngest player to reach at least 275 home runs and 200 stolen bases, while Pujols’ three-run drive in the eighth gave him his 17th season of 20 home runs or more.

-Pujols’ three-run shot to right-center off Josh Smith is the 3,184th hit of his career, tying him with Cal Ripken Jr. for 14th all-time.
-It was also his 20th homer of the season, making him the fifth player with at least 17 seasons of 20 or more homers.
+Pujols’ shot to right-center off Josh Smith helped cap a seven-run eighth inning.
+It is the 3,184th hit of Pujols’ career, tying him with Cal Ripken Jr. for 14th all-time.
+It made him the fifth player with at least 17 seasons of 20 or more homers, joining Hank Aaron (20 seasons), Barry Bonds (19), Frank Robinson and Willie Mays (17).

+“I’ve had an unbelievable career and still have another couple years left,” the 39-year old first baseman said.
+“I just try to stay focused even through it has been challenging.
+Injuries happen.
+It hasn’t been good since I left St. Louis but I work hard and don’t take anything for granted.”

+Pujols has had a good weekend against Boston pitching with six hits and six RBIs.
+He had his first four-hit game in two years in Friday’s 15-inning loss.

 Los Angeles trailed 4-3 going into the bottom of the eighth before blowing it open with six runs and five hits off Ryan Brasier (2-4).
 Andrelton Simmons’ single drove in Justin Upton with the tying run before he scored on Fletcher’s two-out double to left to put the Angels on top.
 Brian Goodwin added a two-run single with the bases loaded before Pujols’ blast.

-The 39-year old Pujols has had a good weekend against Boston pitching.
-He had his first four-hit game in two years in Friday’s 15-inning loss.

-He is the seventh player in American League history to reach those marks, Trout leads the majors with 43 homers this season and has 283 in his nine-year career.

 Luis Garcia (2-1) worked a scoreless eighth to get the win.
+The Red Sox had the bases loaded with one out but Garcia got Brock Holt to ground into a double play to get out of the inning.

+“We had the matchups we liked and it just didn’t happen.
+Brock has been clutch the whole season and he happened to hit into a double play,” Boston manager Alex Cora said.
+“We didn’t have a horrible game.
+We had just one bad inning.”

-Boston’s J.D.
+J.D.
 Martinez extended his hitting streak to eight games with two hits along with two RBIs.
 Mookie Betts added three hits.

 FOR STARTERS

-Boston went with an opener for the first time in Alex Cora’s two seasons as manager due to Friday’s 15-inning marathon.
+Boston went with an opener for the first time in Cora’s two seasons due to Friday’s extra-inning game.

 Josh Taylor worked the first inning and got out of a one out, bases-loaded jam when he struck out Justin Upton and got Calhoun to fly out to left.
 The right-hander allowed one hit and walked two.